At a Glance

 The CASA Trinity College Dublin academic program, which will begin in Fall 2018, explores the theme of Ireland Old and New.
 The program begins with a one week orientation program, Understanding Ireland, which offers students the opportunity to meaningfully understand and interpret Ireland’s culture, literature and political history.

-The Award-Winning Idea Translation Lab (ITL) (required course for 5 ECTS credits)
+The Award-Winning Idea Translation Lab (ITL) (optional course for 5 ECTS credits)

-CASA-Trinity students will also explore the modern-day intersection of science and art, and develop solutions to real-life problems through the Ideas Translation Lab (ITL), a customized, cutting-edge, cross-disciplinary undergraduate course stimulating the development of entrepreneurial, creative and critical thinking skills through collaborative group projects.
+CASA-Trinity students may also take a new, optional course which explores the modern-day intersection of science and art, and develop solutions to real-life problems through the Ideas Translation Lab (ITL), a customized, cutting-edge, cross-disciplinary undergraduate course stimulating the development of entrepreneurial, creative and critical thinking skills through collaborative group projects.
 Initiated at Trinity’s Science Gallery in collaboration with Harvard in 2011, the ITL course offers students opportunities to generate, develop, and realize breakthrough ideas for social, cultural, educational, and economic impact.
 The course aims to equip students with skills beyond their disciplinary boundaries and to develop creative project ideas, applying both design and entrepreneurial skills to produce projects with real world outcomes.
 These projects may have impact along different axes: social, scientific, cultural and commercial.

 Working alongside Trinity College Dublin students, participants in the Ideas Translation Lab hone their ideas from inception to realization, and conduct a final presentation during the last week of the course.
 This class encourages students to critically reflect on the broader perspectives surrounding the cultural, ethical, and economic role of science in society, including science policy and the commercialization of new ideas.